Places to visit in Queensland

 And for a special Queensland experience, there’s the remote city of Mount Isa, which is almost at the border with the Northern Territory.

-Although it has an industrial edge, as a mainly mining town, that offers a particular type of heritage and culture that you can explore as a visitor.
-Mount Isa is famous for is annual cowboy festival and you’ll find elements of that any time of the year.
+Although it has an industrial edge, as a mainly mining town, it offers a particular type of heritage and culture that you can explore as a visitor.
+Mount Isa is famous for its annual cowboy festival and you’ll find elements of that any time of the year.

 Mount Isa